By Laura Kemp • 01 December 2021 • 18:30

-Prince William has thanked Afghan refugees, telling them “you couldn’t be more welcome” in Britain.
+Prince William tells refugees “you couldn't be more welcome” in Britain.
+Image - Twitter

 Prince William has thanked Afghan refugees and praised their bravery, telling them “you couldn’t be more welcome” in Britain.